neoforged/Documentation/docs/resources/client/models/modelloaders.md

     }
 }

-// The unbaked model, contains all the read information from the JSON
+// The unbaked model contains all the information read from the JSON.
-// Provides the basic settings and geometry
+// It provides the basic settings and geometry.
 // Using AbstractUnbakedModel sets the Vanilla and NeoForge properties methods public class MyUnbakedModel extends AbstractUnbakedModel {